davidhozic/discord-advertisement-framework/docs/source/logging.rst

     This is a lookup table containing the the different message types that exist within the framework (:ref:`Messages`).

 :Attributes:
-  - |PK| id: int - Internal identificator of the message type inside the database.
+  - |PK| id: int - Internal ID of the message type inside the database.
   - name: str - The name of the actual message type.

 GuildUSER